Black Panther Advance Ticket Sales Broke Record

-Black Panther doesn't hit UK cinemas until 12th February, but Marvel doesn't need to worry about opening weekend.
-The managing editor of Fandango tweeted Wednesday morning that Black Panther has sold more advance tickets on US movie ticket site Fandango that any other Marvel film, beating out Captain America: Civil War, which Deadline reports earned £134 million during its summer 2016 opening.
+Black Panther doesn't hit theaters until February 16, but Marvel doesn't need to worry about opening weekend.
+The managing editor of Fandango tweeted Wednesday morning that Black Panther has sold more advance tickets on Fandango that any other Marvel movie, beating out Captain America: Civil War, which Deadline reports earned $179 million during its summer 2016 opening.

 Advertisement